The ExoGRAVITY survey: A K-band spectral library of giant exoplanet and brown dwarf companions: Summary and conclusions

 \section{Summary and conclusions}

-We compiled the ExoGRAVITY Spectral Library, a homogeneous library of 39 giant planet and brown dwarf companion \textit{K}-band spectra observed with VLTI/GRAVITY.
-The aim of this uniformly processed library is to aid the identification of empirical trends among larger samples of substellar companions and to provide insight into the governing atmospheric processes on both sides of the L-T transition.
+We have compiled the ExoGRAVITY Spectral Library, a homogeneous library of 39 giant planet and brown dwarf companion \textit{K}-band spectra observed with VLTI/GRAVITY.
+This uniformly processed library aims to aid the identification of empirical trends among larger samples of substellar companions and to provide insight into the governing atmospheric processes on both sides of the L-T transition.
 Another recent example of a spectral library for VLT/SINFONI spectra of substellar objects at the M-L transition was published by \citet{palmabifani2025}.
-However, compared to SINFONI and other current and past instruments, the superior starlight suppression capabilities of GRAVITY, thanks to its usage of long-baseline interferometry, open a unique window for $R \sim 500$ spectroscopic characterization of exoplanets and brown dwarf companions close to their host star, down to separatoins of a few au.
+However, compared to SINFONI and other current and past instruments, the superior starlight suppression capabilities of GRAVITY, thanks to its usage of long-baseline interferometry, open a unique window for $R \sim 500$ spectroscopic characterization of exoplanets and brown dwarf companions close to their host star, down to a few au separations.

 For most of the 39 objects in the ExoGRAVITY Spectral Library, multiple epochs of data are available.
 We observe flux variations between these individual epochs on the $\pm10\%$ level which we attribute to mostly instrumental systematics.
 Given the large amounts of data analyzed in this paper ($>150$ individual GRAVITY epochs amounting to $>100$ hours of on-source integration time), we are now able to robustly characterize the stability and uncertainties of our flux calibration scheme (see Section~\ref{sec:combining_spectra_from_multiple_epochs}).
 If the systematics in the GRAVITY spectra can be better understood and calibrated in the future (for instance by exploiting the data collected by the GRAVITY acquisition camera), the ExoGRAVITY Spectral Library might become a valuable resource for studying giant planet and brown dwarf variability.
 However, at the time of writing, the instrumental systematics still dominate any expected astrophysical variability by a factor of 5--10.